makerdao/community/governance/governance-and-risk-meetings/summaries/episode-106.md

 ![](https://i.imgur.com/IDxHsgu.png)

-- More or less, the peg has been closer to 1, in terms of ETH<>DAI trades.
+- More or less, the peg has been closer to 1, in terms of ETH<->DAI trades.
 Hovering at 1.08~9.
 There has been a fair amount of slippage on Uniswap from traders in both directions.
 That bidirectional slippage moves the price needle a bit.

 ![](https://i.imgur.com/IDxHsgu.png)

 ![](https://i.imgur.com/zniBlae.png)

-- USDC trades on Curve, dominating a lot of the USDC<>DAI volume.
+- USDC trades on Curve, dominating a lot of the USDC<->DAI volume.
 Those trades dropped about a cent.
 Sitting at an even smaller margin from peg 1.004~5.

 ![](https://i.imgur.com/LGdpCVw.png)

-- DAI<>USD pairs have a similar pattern.
+- DAI<->USD pairs have a similar pattern.
 In the last two or three days, the gap is tightening $1.005~7 despite a surprising amount of slippage, even on sources like Coinbase.
 - Interesting to note the differences in the Dai pairs profile trading.
 But the general consensus is that the peg has come down.
 A slight pricing gap exists where peg stands in which venue with an overall blended price at 1.005.
 - This bodes well for the peg in terms of the collateral portfolio.